IACS-CS/web-design-instructions/canvas/collisions.md

 }
 ```

-Here's a simple game where you drive around a circle looking for invisible squares.
+Here's a simple game where you drive around chasing circles of different colors.
+Since I implemented the distance formula already, I went ahead and used it to change the color of your player as you get closer to the target, and to display your distance from the target on the screen (this gets handy at higher levels when the target turns invisible).

 {%include codepen.html id="VwypPWv" %}